Freelance Tips: How to Gain Experience as a New Proofreader

 2. Volunteer for Friends and Family

-Most people you know will produce written documents at some point in their life, such as CVs, cover letters, or even personal blogs.
+Most people you know will produce written documents at some point in their life, such as resumes, cover letters, or even personal blogs.
 And offering to proofread these documents is a great way to gain experience while helping those close to you.

 Make sure to ask for feedback.
 Getting feedback from family and friends will help you develop your skills and identify any areas of weakness before you take on your first paying clients.